Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Sync_guest_users.md

 **Step 1**

-1. Set the time in `Sync user` and enable the `Sync guest users` option in the plugin settings in MM
+1. Set the time in `Sync user` and enable the `Sync guest users` option in the plugin settings on MM
-2. Navigate to users in system console on MM.
+2. Navigate to users in the system console on MM.

 **Step 2**

 1. After step 1, disable the `Sync guest users` option in the plugin settings on MM.
-2. Navigate to users in the system console on MM and Check the guest users.
+2. Navigate to users in the system console on MM and check the `guest users`.

 **Expected**

-The user should be able to verify all the users present on MM along with the guest users of MS Teams.
+The user should be able to verify all the `users` present on MM along with the `guest users` of MS Teams.
-After step 2, the guest users created on MM should get deactivated.
+After step 2, the `guest users` created on MM should get deactivated on MM.